lp1dev/WebX11/README.md

 WebX11 creates virtual X11 displays and streams them to web browsers using WebTransport (with WebSocket fallback).

-It's designed to be simple, fast, and easy to deploy for exposing desktop applications over HTTP in seconds.
+It's designed to be simple, fast, and easy to deploy, and only have dependencies you probably already have.

 You're a sysadmin and need to open a GUI application on a remote server in a whim?

 Need to expose a GUI app for a lab?

 WebX11 has got you!